Skip to content

 13.3 Dart

-• Everything you can place in a variable is an object, and every object is an instance of a class.
-Even numbers, functions, and null are objects.
+• Everything you can store in a variable is an object, and every object is an instance of a class.
+This includes numbers, functions, and even null.

-• No new to instantiate a new object.
+• No need for the new keyword to instantiate objects.

 13.3.2 Lambdas - Arrow Operator - =>